-- (a) If the value of the trust property of a charitable trust falls to less than [\$50,000], the trustee may terminate the trust and distribute the trust property to any alternate takers designated by the terms of the trust, or if none, to one or more charitable entities in the general field of charity for which the trust was created or which reflect the settlor's other charitable interests. - (b) On petition by a trustee or other interested person, if the Court determines that the value of the trust property is insufficient to justify the cost of administration involved, the Court may appoint a new trustee or modify or terminate the trust.
+- (a) If the value of the trust property of a charitable trust is less than [\$50,000], the trustee may terminate the trust - (b) On petition by a trustee or other interested person, if the Court determines that the value of the trust property is insufficient to justify the cost of administration involved, the Court may appoint a new trustee or may modify or terminate the trust. - (c) Upon termination of a trust under this section, the trustee of Court shall distribute the trust property in a manner consistent with the settlor's charitable purposes.